KernelTuner/kernel_tuner/doc/source/structs.rst

 The most difficult part of this code is ensuring the struct.pack format string is correct and keeping it in sync with the GPU code.
 Note the ``0l`` at the end of string.
 This enables padding to the next long, which is sometimes needed when the struct argument is not the last argument in the kernel argument list.

+Using the packstr returned by struct.pack, we can create a numpy buffer, in this case we are only interested in the first element in the array, hence the ``[0]`` at the end.
+To tell Numpy what data type our packstr hold we specify the dtype as an np.void of length ``len(packstr)``, which is the number of bytes in our data type.
+If you need an array of structs, you only need some slight modifications to the example code above.